StackVista/stackstate-docs/setup/otel/languages/dot-net.md

 ```
 3. Also add the extra environment variables [to configure the service name and exporter endpoint](./sdk-exporter-config.md) on the pod.
 4. Deploy your application with the changes
-5. [Verify](./verify.md) Rancher Observability is receiving traces and/or metrics
+5. [Verify](./verify.md) SUSE Observability is receiving traces and/or metrics

 For more details please refer to the [Open Telemetry documentation](https://opentelemetry.io/docs/languages/java/automatic/).